-- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and let it warm up. - Stop the engine and allow it to cool down.
+- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and allow it to warm up. - Stop the engine and allow it to cool down.

-- Check the coolant level. ( p.
-197)
+- Check the coolant level. (p.
+210) - Install the engine guard.
+(IP p.
+132)